 - kosher salt to taste

 - Extra balsamic vinegar, olive oil, and black pepper for serving (optional)

 - Cook pasta according to directions in salted water.
 Drain and rinse under cold water until completely cooled.
 Shake off as much excess water as possible.

-- Add the drained and cooled pasta, mozzarella, tomatoes, and basil to the bowl with the dressing.
+- Add the drained and cooled pasta, fresh mozzarella, tomatoes, and basil to the bowl with the dressing.
 Stir to coat.

 - Drizzle with more olive oil and balsamic and top with fresh cracked pepper before serving, if desired.

-- This pasta salad can be made in advance up to 24 hours, however, the salt will draw out some of the liquid from the tomatoes, making it a bit more watery, and make the basil a little soggy.
+- Make ahead instructions: This pasta salad can be made in advance up to 24 hours, however, the salt will draw out some of the liquid from the tomatoes, making it a bit more watery, and make the basil a little soggy.
 If you make it in advance, I suggest adding the tomatoes and basil just before serving.